Letting Go of the Rail

 Five minutes into my walk I met a women who was about my age.
-We’re not talking Spring chicken or strangers to our hairdressers’ “cover the grey formula #99″.
+We’re spring chickens.
+We’re not strangers to our hairdressers’ “cover the grey formula #99”.

 This amazing women was doing something I’ve never in my wildest dreams imagined myself doing—she was learning to ride a unicycle.